-- 6. Pursue Operational Efficiencies: Explore reducing expenditures and maximizing revenues through consolidation of functions and streamlining of County operations. - 7.
-County Share: If funding is reduced, there should be no increased County share for programs funded primarily from non-General Fund sources, unless increased County share is mandated or the program is a high priority for the Board of Supervisors and the amounts are reasonable in light of the County's fiscal situation.
+- 5. Pursuit of New Revenues: Pursue additional revenue sources to the fullest extent possible for all services; and, for feesetting purposes, identify total cost (including indirect costs) to enable full recovery of all costs associated with the service provided when allowed by law and economic/market considerations. - Discretionary Programs: Do not recommend new discretionary programs unless the programs are stated Board priorities, are fully funded by non-General Fund sources in FY2015/16, and will continue to be in future years.
+Where the County has discretion, reduce the level of services or eliminate programs.
+Seek legislative relief or reform for programs when feasible to facilitate service outcomes over prescribed processes and procedures. - 7.
+Pursue Operational Efficiencies: Explore reducing expenditures and maximizing revenues through automation and moving toward self-help service delivery where feasible, consolidation of functions and streamlining of County operations. - 8.
+County Share: If funding is reduced, there should be no increased County share for programs funded primarily from non-General Fund sources, unless increased County share is mandated or the program is a high priority for the Board of Supervisors, and the amounts are feasible in light of the County's fiscal situation.

-General Fund Reserve Policy
+Fund Balance Policy